Kong/docs.konghq.com/src/gateway/key-concepts/routes/expressions.md

 ### Matching priority

 When the Expressions router is used, available expressions are evaluated using the `priority` field of the corresponding `Route` object where the expression is configured.
-Routes are evaluated in order of priority.
+Routes are evaluated in order of priority, where the highest priority integer is evaluated first.
 If two routes have the same priority, then the newest route (that is, routes with the highest `created_at` will be evaluated first).

 The Expressions router stops evaluating the remaining rules as soon as the first match is found.